MicrosoftDocs/entra-docs/docs/external-id/customers/reference-native-auth-email-password.md

 1. [Associate your app registration with the user flow](tutorial-web-app-node-sign-in-prepare-tenant.md#associate-the-web-application-with-the-user-flow).

-1. For sign-in flow, make sure you've registered a user, which you use for test the sign in APIs.
-Alternatively, you get this test user after you run the sign up flow.
+1. For sign-in flow, [register a customer user](how-to-manage-customer-accounts.md#create-a-customer-account), which you use for test the sign in APIs.
+Alternatively, you get this test user after you run the sign-up flow.

-1. For self-service password reset flow, make sure you [enable self-service password reset](how-to-enable-password-reset-customers.md) for customer users in the customers tenant.
+1. For self-service password reset flow, [enable self-service password reset](how-to-enable-password-reset-customers.md) for customer users in the customers tenant.

 ## Continuation token